-Once your automatic payment is canceled, all future automatic payments under your agreement with that seller will be stopped.
-If you cancel an automatic payment, you may still owe the seller money for the purchase or have additional obligations to the seller for any goods or services that you receive but have not paid for.
+Once your automatic payment authorization is canceled, all future automatic payments under your agreement with that seller will be stopped.
+If you cancel an automatic payment authorization, you may still owe the seller money for purchases that have been authorized but not completed, or you may still have additional obligations to the seller for any goods or services that you receive but have not paid for.

-If you have given advance authorization, either to a seller or to PayPal, that permits a seller to take or receive payments from your PayPal account on a regularly recurring basis (for example, every month or otherwise on a routine billing cycle), and if such payments will vary in amount, you have the right to advance notice of the amount and date of the transfer from the seller at least 10 days before the transfer is made.
+If you have given advance payment authorization to a seller that permits a seller to take or receive payments from your PayPal account on a regularly recurring basis (for example, every month or otherwise on a routine billing cycle), and if such payments will vary in amount, you have the right to advance notice of the amount and date of the transfer from the seller at least 10 days before the transfer is made.
 If the seller provides the option, you may choose to receive this advance notice only when the amount of your automatic payment will fall outside a range established between you and the seller.